Budget Rumours: Chancellor casting the net widely for tax rises

 Other indirect taxes and levies

-The Chancellor is contemplating an increase in alcohol duties, reports City AM.
+The Chancellor is also contemplating an increase in alcohol duties, reports City AM.
 Any change could potentially align with the RPI inflation rate of 4.5%.
 But industry representatives are lobbying against the possible rise, arguing it threatens jobs and businesses.

 There have been predictions that changes will be made to landfill tax reform proposals, following strong criticism of the costs the proposals will add to new building.